richardkentgates/mu-plugin_gap-creek-media/README.md

 # Must Use Plugin

 This repository is for public disclosure of PHP code used to modify the default functionality of WordPress based websites managed by [Gap Creek Media](https://gapcreekmedia.com/).
-See the sections below for references outlined in the PHP comments of the plugin file.
+See the sections below for references outlined in the PHP file.

 ***_theme_version | plugin_version_***